 Therapist

-Amanda Abel, MHC-P, received her Bachelor of Arts in Psychology from University at Albany.
+Amanda Abel, LMHC, received her Bachelor of Arts in Psychology from University at Albany.
 She continued her education at Sage Colleges and received her Masters in Community and Counseling Psychology with a certificate in Forensic Mental Health.
 She has experience working with children (in educational and therapeutic environments), service members and family members of service members, people experiencing anxiety and depression, and more.

 Therapist